 - Balancing Spray with sage and lavender, 2 ounce

-- Detailed instructions for how to purify and bless your spaces
+- Instructions for how to purify and bless your spaces

 Smudge Blessing Ritual Kit

-Many cultures utilize the power of herbs and sacred smoke to purify and bless homes, belongings and even ourselves.
-Each item was hand-selected and carries its own unique healing properties and symbolism…
+Every culture has unique ways of using herbs and sacred smoke to bless and purify homes, belongings, land and even ourselves.
+Each item is hand-selected and carries its own unique healing properties and symbolism…

 Why a Pottery Smudge Bowl?